fastai/course-v3/docs/deployment_aws_lambda.md

 For information on the SAM Templates view the documentation [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html).

 For information on programming Lambda functions using the Python programming language see the documentation [here](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model-handler-types.html).

-## Application overview

-The example application makes inference calls on a computer vision model.
-When the lambda function is loaded it will download the PyTorch model from S3 and load the model into memory.

-It takes a JSON object as input containing the URL of an image somewhere on the internet.
-The application downloads the image, converts the pixels into a PyTorch Tensor object and passes it through the PyTorch model.
-It then returns the class name with the highest output score from the model and also returns a confidence level.

-The code for the application is stored in the file `pytorch/app.py`.

 **Request Body format**